 2. Can individuals join HACU?

 Yes, if you are a faculty or staff person at a nonprofit institution of higher learning, you are eligible to join HACU.
-The Faculty & Staff Caucus is an individual membership and is not transferable to another person.
+The Faculty & Staff Affiliation is an individual membership and is not transferable to another person.

 Students at nonprofit institutions of higher education may also join as Student Affiliates and student organizations may join as Student Organization Affiliates.

 3. Is my institution a member of HACU?

 HACU has five categories of membership and these listings are located on our website.
 For national members located in the U.S., check all levels of affiliation (Hispanic-Serving Institution or HSI, Associate, Partner).
 If your institution is a national member located in Puerto Rico, your institution will be listed in the HSI listing.
 HACU’s institutional membership definitions are as follows:

 Hispanic-Serving Institution (HSI) - a nonprofit, accredited college, university or system, where total Hispanic enrollment constitutes a minimum of 25% of the total enrollment.
 Click here for more information about HACU and Federal HSI definitions.

 Associate Member Institution - a nonprofit, accredited college, university or system, where total Hispanic enrollment constitutes at least 10 percent of the total enrollment, or a minimum of 1,000 Hispanic students enrolled.

 Partner Institution - a nonprofit, accredited college, university or system, where total Hispanic enrollment constitutes less than 10 percent of the total enrollment.

 International Member - an institution of higher education outside the U.S. and Puerto Rico that documents that it is a legally constituted entity authorized to operate in its country according to the rules and regulations required by its government.